mde/timezone-js/README.md

 If you know beforehand what specific cities your users are going to be using, you can reduce load times specifically by creating a pre-parsed JSON data file containing only the timezone info for those specific cities.

+The src directory contains 2 command-line JavaScript scripts that can generate this kind of JSON data:

+- `node-preparse.js`: Uses Node to preparse and populate data.
-The src directory contains a command-line JavaScript script that can generate this kind of JSON data. **Note that this script requires the Rhino (Java) JavaScript engine to run, since the stock SpiderMonkey (C) engine doesn't come with file I/O capabilities.**
+- `preparse.js`: This script requires the Rhino (Java) JavaScript engine to run, since the stock SpiderMonkey (C) engine doesn't come with file I/O capabilities.

 Use the script like this:

 	rhino preparse.js zoneFileDirectory [exemplarCities] > outputfile.json

+Or:

+	node node-preparse.js zoneFileDirectory [exemplarCities] > outputfile.json

 The first parameter is the directory where the script can find the Olson zoneinfo files.
 The second (optional) param should be a comma-delimited list of timzeone cities to create the JSON data for.
 If that parameter isn't passed, the script will generate the JSON data for all the files.